obi-nwokogba/color22/README.md

 - Generate Shades of a color.
 - Generate either 9 or 18 shades of a color.
 - Generate Variants/Look-alikes of a color.
+- Store and Display a history of last 20 colors picked.
 - 'Copy All' button to easily copy the Hex codes of all the shades as an array of strings. e.g.: ["#010c1b","#031a38","#052855","#063572","#08438f","#0950ac","#0b5ec9","#0c6be6","#1e7bf3","#3b8cf5","#589df6","#75aef8","#92bff9","#afd0fb","#cce1fc","#e9f2fe","#010c1b","#031a38","#052855","#063572","#08438f","#0950ac","#0b5ec9","#0c6be6","#1e7bf3","#3b8cf5","#589df6","#75aef8","#92bff9","#afd0fb","#cce1fc","#e9f2fe"]

 ## Next Steps, Planned Features, and Notes

 - Change the page background color when mouse pointer hovers over a color.
-- Store and Display a history of last 20 colors picked.
 - Allow color history to persist by saving it in cookies.
-- Add button to copy color panels as string arrays.
+- Add button to copy all color panels as string arrays - right now you can copy all colors in 'History'.

 ### Last Updated

-August 24,2024
+September 8,2024